mbleron/oracle/TreeBuilder/README.md

 # TreeBuilder - a PL/SQL graphical tree generator

 TreeBuilder computes the set of node coordinates necessary to represent a single-rooted tree in a graphical environment.
-Node positioning is implemented using the improved version of [Walker's algorithm](http://www.cs.unc.edu/techreports/89-034.pdf), published by Buchheim, Jünger and Leipert :
+Node positioning is implemented using the improved version of [Walker's algorithm](http://www.cs.unc.edu/techreports/89-034.pdf), published by Buchheim, JÃ¼nger and Leipert :
 <http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.16.8757>

 Tree data is exposed as a pipelined function.